 The Evans is a batter head with a 10mil inner ply and 7mil outer for increased durability.
 It is made with Evans’s proprietary Level 360 levers that allow for a wide tonal range and easy positioning.

-The head also features two damping foam rings.
+The head also features two dampening foam rings.
 Get the thinner ring for more punch and focus without losing too much resonance.
 Or the thicker foam for tighter bass and a stronger attack.
+For me, these completely eliminated the need for DIY dampening techniques like putting pillows inside.

 Single-ply coated bass drum heads are very popular among drummers who prefer a strong and resonant sound.
 If you’re playing modern jazz rock fusion, rock, blues, or R&B and funk, you should check out the Remo Ambassador.